Bao Finance Self Reported Market Cap Achieves $1.36 Million (BAO)

-Bao Finance (BAO) traded 1.9% lower against the U.S. dollar during the twenty-four hour period ending at 9:00 AM Eastern on March 20th.
+Bao Finance (BAO) traded 0.6% higher against the U.S. dollar during the twenty-four hour period ending at 23:00 PM Eastern on March 26th.
+Over the last seven days, Bao Finance has traded down 1.8% against the U.S. dollar.
+Bao Finance has a market capitalization of $1.36 million and approximately $20.88 worth of Bao Finance was traded on exchanges in the last 24 hours.
 One Bao Finance token can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Bao Finance has a market capitalization of $1.36 million and approximately $4.91 worth of Bao Finance was traded on exchanges in the last 24 hours.
-Over the last seven days, Bao Finance has traded up 4.1% against the U.S. dollar.

 Here’s how other cryptocurrencies have performed over the last 24 hours: